-Anson H. Asbury is the founder and managing shareholder of Asbury Law Firm, Tax Counsel.
-Anson has represented clients in federal and state tax controversies, tax litigation, business tax planning and corporate organization for over 20 years.
-He has been engaged to defend over $1.5 billion of federal income tax adjustments for his clients, ranging from individuals to Fortune 500 companies.
+Anson H. Asbury is the founder and managing shareholder of the Asbury Law Firm.
+Anson represents clients in federal and state tax controversies, complex tax litigation, criminal tax investigations and criminal tax litigation.

-Anson is a nationally recognized speaker, often appearing on panels alongside members of the United States Tax Court.
-He has been quoted on tax matters in the Washington Post, BNA Daily Tax Report, and Tax Analysts Tax Notes Today.
-He has written on topics ranging from conservation easement donations to corporate tax reporting for publications such as the Journal of Accountancy, the Federal Lawyer, and Bloomberg BNA Tax Management Memorandum.
-He is the co-host of Tax Talk with Art and Anson, a video broadcast of the Georgia Society of CPAs.
+Anson is a nationally recognized speaker and has been quoted in the Washington Post, on Forbes.com, in the BNA Daily Tax Report, and in Tax Analysts Tax Notes Today.
+He has written on topics ranging from conservation easement donations to corporate tax reporting requirements for publications such as the Journal of Accountancy, the Federal Lawyer, and the BNA Tax Management Memorandum.
+He is the co-host of Tax Talk with Art and Anson, a video podcast of the Georgia Society of CPAs.

 He is the Vice Chair of the Court Practice and Procedure Committee of American Bar Association's Section on Taxation, Past Chair of the Atlanta Bar Association Tax Law Section, a Barrister in the American Inns of Court at the U.S. Tax Court, and an active member of the ABA Administrative Practice Committee.
 A retired officer in the U.S. Army Reserve, Anson was a tax professor at the U.S. Army Judge Advocate General's Legal Center and School.
 Anson also served as a law clerk to the Honorable Joseph Gale of the United States Tax Court.